gtonkinhill/labsite/content/software/panaroo.md

 ---

-An error aware pipeline for pangenome investigation
+An error aware pipeline for pangenome investigation.